Photo courtesy of: Atalie Day Brown

 UPDATE TO ORIGINAL POST:

-German au pair Leonie Hesse says she was “completely surprised” when her Local Childcare Consultant and Program Director knocked on her host family’s door earlier this week to congratulate her on being chosen as Cultural Care’s 2015 Au Pair of the Year Award Winner.
+German au pair Leonie Hesse says she was “completely surprised” when her Local Childcare Consultant and Customer Relations Manger knocked on her host family’s door earlier this week to congratulate her on being chosen as Cultural Care’s 2015 Au Pair of the Year Award Winner.
 “Thank you so much!
 I am so excited,” she said of the news.
 Leonie received a travel voucher and GoPro camera to help make the most of her travel time here in the U.S. The greatest gift she says, however, “is the chance to spend more time in the U.S. with my host family”—Leonie and the Thompson family agreed to extend their time together for another 9 months just recently.
 Congrats to Leonie and to all other Au Pair of the Year finalists, state winners and nominees.
 If you haven’t already, read the original story about Leonie below.

 Some Au Pair of the Year nominations highlight ordinary circumstances made extraordinary by au pairs who go the extra mile.
 Others tell the tale of au pairs helping families get through significant hardships and land back on their feet.
 This is one of those stories (tissues recommended).